amolabs/docs/protocol.md

 # AMO Blockchain Protocol Specification

 ## Introduction
 Although the current implementation of AMO blockchain depends ***heavily*** on Tendermint, AMO blockchain protocol itself is independent of Tendermint.
 It is described by several protocol messages and corresponding state transition in abstract internal database of each blockchain node.
 While the protocol messages are concretely defined(meaning and format), abstract internal database of a blockchain node is implementation-specific.
-But, note that every AMO blockchain node **MUST** incorporate a kind of database storing all kinds of data items described in [Internal Data](#internal-data) section.
+But, note that every AMO blockchain node **MUST** incorporate a kind of database storing all kinds of data items described in [Blockchain Data](#blockchain-data) section.

 Some notes related to Tendermint will be tagged with **TM**.